guxd/deep-code-search/keras/README.md

   The `/data` folder provides a small sample dataset for quick running.
   To train and test our model:

-  1) Download and unzip real dataset from [Google Drive](https://drive.google.com/drive/folders/1GZYLT_lzhlVczXjD6dgwVUvDDPHMB6L7?usp=sharing)
+  1) Download and unzip real dataset from [Google Drive](https://drive.google.com/drive/folders/1GZYLT_lzhlVczXjD6dgwVUvDDPHMB6L7?usp=sharing) or [Baidu Pan](https://pan.baidu.com/s/1U_MtFXqq0C-Qh8WUFAWGvg) for Chinese users.

   2) Replace each file in the `/data` folder with the corresponding real file.